-This course is designed for students who are orally proficient in Spanish, but have limited to no reading and writing ability.
-Emphasis is placed on familiarizing students with the structural and written aspects of the language to improve their reading and writing skills.
-Students will begin to develop written compositions and become familiar with various literary genres.
-Students will also increase their awareness and appreciation of differences and similarities among the Hispanic culture.
-Upon successful completion of this course, students may progress to Spanish for Heritage Speakers II.
-Spanish is used exclusively in the classroom.
+This course is designed for students who are orally proficient in Spanish, but who have limited experience with reading and writing in their first language.
+Emphasis is placed on familiarizing students with the structural and written aspects of the language, equipping them with the skills needed to read and write in Spanish.
+Hispanic culture is woven into these instructional strands.
+Upon successful completion of the course, students may progress to Spanish for Heritage Speakers II.

-Spanish for Heritage Speakers II Grades 9-12 | 1 credit
+Spanish for Heritage Speakers II

+Grades 9-12 1 credit

-Prerequisite: Spanish for Heritage Speakers I or oral proficiency in spoken Spanish; limited proficiency in reading and writing Spanish.
-Proficiency to be determined by a placement test.
+Prerequisite: Spanish for Heritage

+Speakers I or oral proficiency in spoken

+Spanish; limited proficiency in reading

+and writing Spanish.
+Proficiency to be

+determined by a placement test.